get rid of cluster flies

 For other sizes and types of EFK go to our online shop

-From late spring and during the summer, cluster flies live and breed in fields.
-The female flies lay their eggs in the soil.
-When they hatch, the maggots seek an earthworm host.
-They penetrate its body, continuing to develop until they become full-grown after two to three weeks.
-They subsequently emerge and reproduce.
-Up to four generations may be produced over the summer.
+From late spring and throughout the summer, cluster flies live and breed in fields.
+The females lay their eggs in the soil.
+When they hatch the maggots seek an earthworm host.
+They penetrate its body, continuing to develop until they become full-grown which takes 2 to 3-weeks.
+They emerge and start to reproduce.
+Up to 4-generations may be produced over a summer.